2 lbs. boneless skinless chicken thighs

 Optional garnish: chopped cilantro or parsley leaves

-Put chicken thighs in a medium sized bowl and season with salt and fresh ground pepper to taste.
-Add the olive oil, red wine vinegar and oregano.
+Put chicken thighs in a nonreactive bowl and season with a pinch of salt, a grind or two of black pepper and the olive oil, red wine vinegar and oregano.
 Let marinate while you’re organizing the rest of your ingredients, no more than half an hour.

 Super Simple and Super yummy!
 This recipe mimics the traditional Thai curry but without so many hard to find ingredients.
 It’s so easy that it is perfect for a weekday meal.